SugaryChiu/Tweebot/rasa_gstack/data/nlu_data.md

 - I really really really really like you
 - I like you just the way you are

-## intent:user_lonely
-- I am lonely
-- I'm very lonely
-- I'm so lonely
-- I'm really lonely
-- I am feeling lonely
-- I feel lonely

-## intent:user_looks_like
-- what do I look like
-- how do I look
-- do I look good
-- do you know what I look like
-- can you see what I look like
-- what do you think I look like

 ## intent:love
 - I love you
 - love you